 - Academic Interests: The online form asks you to select up to three areas of academic interest; these are based on the MS ME depth and breadth areas defined in the ME Graduate Handbook.

 - Additional Information: The online form requests that you enter information about your Awards and Publications, as well as Financial Support (fellowships or other forms of support).
 You are also asked to write a short diversity statement; see instructions provided in the online form.

 - Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about motivation, independent inquiry, and challenges, and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
 Once admitted, a new program proposal with your advisor’s signature is required.

 After the Application is Submitted

-You can expect to receive notification about the decision on your application by 4 weeks after the application deadline.
+You can expect to receive your admission decision 4-6 weeks after the application deadline.

 If you are accepted into the program, you will need to:

 - Send a response to the offer of admission to firstname.lastname@example.org and meet with a member of the student services staff to discuss the coterm plan and complete paperwork at least one week before the last day of class of the quarter before your MS start quarter (usually this is the same quarter in which you submit your application).